rymdhund/binaric/readme.md

 }
 ```

-# Constants
+# Variables

-You can define constants to be used later.
+You can bind variables to be used later.

 ```
-const three = d8   3
+let three = d8   3
-const four  = d8 [ 0 4  ]
+let four  = d8 [ 0 4  ]

 three  # 03
 three  # 03